blazo-dev/blazo-dev/README.md

 <div align="center">
   <h2 align="center">About me</h2>
   <p align="left">
-    In addition to my passion for web development, I care about my physical health and well-being.
-I enjoy spending time with friends and family, and I am a sociable and collaborative person in a team.
-I consider myself a reliable person and I am always willing to learn and improve my skills.
+    In addition to my passion for web development, care about my physical health and well-being.
+Enjoy spending time with friends and family, and sociable and collaborative person in a team.
+I consider myself a reliable person and willing to learn and improve my skills.
     Thank you for visiting my Github profile!
 If you have any questions or want to talk about a project, feel free to get in touch with me.
   </p>